 If there’s one thing that leaders don’t want their workplace culture to be considered, the word “toxic” is arguably the first term that comes to mind.
 Toxicity can cause high performers to underachieve, exceptional employees to explore new opportunities, company morale to deflate, and overall business performance to suffer.
-Although the COVID-19 pandemic enabled millions of workers to depart from the confines of their offices and begin working from home, toxic workplaces have proven to permeate these remote work boundaries.
+Although the pandemic enabled millions of workers to depart from the confines of their offices and begin working from home, toxic workplaces have proven to permeate these remote work boundaries.
+Recent incidents highlighting toxic workplace culture in India have sparked conversations and heightened employee concerns.

-When evaluating and examining the composition of toxic work environments in companies around the globe, there is one primary factor consistent in each workplace.
+When evaluating and examining the composition of toxic work environments in companies around the globe, one primary factor is consistent in each workplace.
 So what is the underlying cause behind these toxic workplace cultures—and what can be done to stop it?

 The top reason for toxicity